B2Bitcoin/beBOP/README.md

 - A BTCPayServer instance.
 You can run it inside docker, or use paid services like Nodl.it, LunaNode or Voltage.cloud.
 - A MongoDB replica set.
 You can run it inside docker or use MongoDB Atlas.

+### S3 configuration

+The app will automatically configure the S3 bucket to accept CORS PUT calls.

 ## Environment variables

 Add `.env.local` or `.env.{development,test,production}.local` files for secrets not committed to git and to override the `.env`